US Quarter 2001 Rhode Island State coin value

-The image of this coin is simply an example of this type of coinage.
-The value of the coin is approximate and can only serve as an approximate estimate, taking into account the indicated state of preservation and the usual year.
+The image of this coin is simply an example of US quarter 2001 Rhode Island type coinage.
+Coin values are for reference only and can only serve as an approximate estimate for a piece of stated condition and typical year.

 Currency - Dollar=100 cents